COMPEL Glossary / stacking-rules

 What this means in practice

-Four rule types exist: micro-to-specialization (completing specific micro-credentials reduces specialization study hours), rtt-to-micro (recognized training program completions unlock micro-credential assessments), external-to-CE (verified external credentials grant CE credits toward COMPEL certifications), and specialization-combo (specific combinations of specializations plus certifications unlock designations).
+Four rule types exist: micro-to-specialization (completing specific professional certifications reduces expert certification study hours), rtt-to-micro (recognized training program completions unlock professional certification assessments), external-to-CE (verified external credentials grant CE credits toward COMPEL certifications), and specialization-combo (specific combinations of specializations plus certifications unlock designations).

 Why it matters